shivaliCorporate/sample-budget-application/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

 ## Development server
+Install dependancies:

+    npm install

+Open environment file

+    cd src\environments\environment.ts

+And paste your keys in the correct spot.

+    api_key : AABBCCDDEEFF00112233445566778899

-Run `ng serve` for a dev server.
+Now Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding